semgrep/semgrep-docs/docs/extensions/semgrep-vs-code.md

 - **Semgrep > Use JS**: Use the JavaScript version of the extension.
 Enabled by default for Windows users.
 - **Semgrep > Heap Size JS**: Set the maximum heap size in MB for the JavaScript version of the extension.
 Increase if the extension crashes while downloading rules.
-- **Semgrep > Ignore Cli Version**: Ignore the CLI Version and enable all extension features.
+- **Semgrep > Ignore CLI Version**: Ignore the CLI Version and enable all extension features.
 - **Semgrep > Stack Size JS**: Set the maximum stack size in KB for the JavaScript version of the extension.